curtisalexander/stay-awake-rs/README.md

 ### Usage

-The executable `stay-awake.exe` is intended to run in a terminal in order to keep one's Windows machine awake.
+The executable `stay-awake.exe` is intended to be run in a terminal in order to keep one's Windows machine awake.

 There are two modes one may choose from:
 - **System** [Default] &rarr; the machine will not go to sleep but the display could still turn off
 - **Display** &rarr; the machine will not go to sleep and the display will remain on

-The simplest use case is to simply run the executable without any switches.
+The simplest use case is to run the executable without any switches.

 ```pwsh
 stay-awake.exe
 ```

 This will prevent the machine from going to sleep and will await ``Enter`` to be pressed within the terminal before resetting the machine state.

+#### Details

 ```
 stay-awake 0.2.0